EpicurianCoder/projects-python-java-sql/Machine Learning/README.md

 # This is part of a series of python programs written as excercises.

-## This program takes a dataset and plots this data onto a scatterplot and then, using polynomial regression, plots a predictive curve out outputs all data on a labelled graph.
+## This program takes a dataset and plots this data onto a scatterplot and then, using polynomial regression, plots a predictive curve and outputs all data on a labelled graph.

 * The DataSet in this case uses the following three two datapoints:
   * *The number of Oscars Meryl Streep has won*